anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You have to do your own growing no matter how tall your grandfather was.
+Quote: Our shared values define us more than our differences.
+And acknowledging those shared values can see us through our challenges today if we have the wisdom to trust in them again.

-By: Abraham Lincoln
+By: John McCain